hiiamboris/red-wiki/docs/[DOC]-Differences-between-Red-and-Rebol.md

 ## ??

-In R2 & R3, `??` can take a literal value, and it returns it back, so can be used inside expressions:
+In R2 & R3, `??` takes a literal value and returns it back, so that it can be used inside expressions for debugging:
 ```
 >> 5 - ??
 2
 2